 Optional Korean wrestling and volleyball tournament with the villagers.

-Bonfire party on the beach with the villagers, singing songs and dancing.
+Bonfire party on the beach with the villagers providing entertainment by singing songs and dancing.

 Friday 29th October

-Yombun revolutionary site- On the way, we’ll stop at this beautiful scenic site named for being one of the first places on the East Coast where villagers discovered a new way to get sea salt despite the East sea being almost tideless.
+Yombun revolutionary site – this beautiful scenic site named for being one of the first places on the east coast where villagers discovered a new way to get sea salt despite the east sea being almost tideless.

 Gyongsong Revolutionary Museum

-Drive to Orang Airport and board a local domestic Air Koryo flight at 3:00pm flying to Pyongyang city – here we’ll say goodbye to our local North Hamgyong Korean guides!
+Arrive at Orang Airport and board a local domestic Air Koryo flight at 3:00pm flying to Pyongyang city – here we’ll say goodbye to our local North Hamgyong guides!

-Arriving in Pyongyang at 3:50pm and be greeted by our new local Pyongyang guides
+Arriving in Pyongyang at 3:50pm and be greeted by our local Pyongyang guides

-Visit the Three Revolutions Exhibition center – the exhibition primarily showcases the three primary fields of revolution – ideological, technical, and cultural.
+Head towards the capital and stopping at the Three Revolutions Exhibition centre – the exhibition primarily showcases the three primary fields of revolution – ideological, technical, and cultural.

 Dinner at a local Korean restaurant on Ryomyong Street